collective-soundworks/collective-soundworks.github.io/tutorials/state-manager.md

 })}
 ```

-Now, if you open a controller ([http://127.0.0.1:8000/controller](http://127.0.0.1:8000/controller)) and several players ([http://127.0.0.1:8000/?emulate=3](http://127.0.0.1:8000/?emulate=3)) side by side, you should have a  more usefull interface:
+Now, if you open a controller ([http://127.0.0.1:8000/controller](http://127.0.0.1:8000/controller)) and several players ([http://127.0.0.1:8000/?emulate=3](http://127.0.0.1:8000/?emulate=3)) side by side, you should have a  more useful interface:

 ![controller-player-final](../assets/tutorials/state-manager/controller-player-final.png)

 ## Conclusion

-In this tutorial, you learned how to use the _soundworks_ distributed state management system which we think is one of its most powerfull and versatile feature.
+In this tutorial, you learned how to use the _soundworks_ distributed state management system which we think is one of its most powerful and versatile feature.

 You have seen how to create global states that are common to all clients of the application, how to use them to describe the state of each client and how use them to implement remote control and monitoring interfaces using state collections.
 Along the way, you have seen how to use the _soundworks_ wizard within your application (i.e. `npx soundworks`).

 In the next tutorial, we will see how to extend the possibilities of _soundworks_ with plugins.
-For this first dive into plugins we will use the `@soundworks/plugin-platform-init` plugin that is meant to simplify some redondant and cumbersome tasks such as resuming the audio context, etc.
+For this first dive into plugins we will use the `@soundworks/plugin-platform-init` plugin that is meant to simplify some redundant and cumbersome tasks such as resuming the audio context, etc.